 Start your Cambrian Way tour at the beginning of the A470 in Cardiff Bay, the former docks area of the city which used to be the largest port in the world.
 It was once better known as Tiger Bay, due to the locally born singer Shirley Bassey.
 These days the Bay is one of the world’s largest regeneration projects.
 Central to the whole idea is the Cardiff Bay Barrage, which transformed the bay from mud flats to a massive freshwater lake.
 Highlights include:

 The Wales Millennium Centre has already established its reputation as a unique and lively performing arts centre.
 More than just a theatre, visitors come from all over the world to enjoy performances ranging from blockbuster West End musicals, Welsh National Operas, Ballet and stand up comedy.
-One hour behind the scene tours are available for groups daily and exclusive unique experience packages are available for the Travel Trade including a Technical Tour, Penderyn Talk and Tastings, Choir Lessons, Cardiff Boat Tours and an Architectural Tour.
-There is a gift shop, café, bar and restaurant on site.
+There is a gift shop, café and bar on site.

 The area around the Millennium Centre is known as Mermaid Quay with waterfront shops, bars, cafes and restaurants.